 How will I be taught, and will there be any work outside the class?

-Practical work in the studio, with an introduction to each session, and demonstration by the tutor.
-Individual tutoring with regular feedback and some discussion in the group.
+Practical work in the studio, with an introduction to each session, and some demonstration by the tutor.
+Individual tutoring with regular feedback and some brief discussion in the group.
 Work outside the class is optional.